Contrasting Viemed Healthcare (VMD) and Its Peers

 |15

-Viemed Healthcare presently has a consensus target price of $12.50, suggesting a potential upside of 74.58%.
-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 7.98%.
-Given Viemed Healthcare’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Viemed Healthcare is more favorable than its competitors.
+Viemed Healthcare presently has a consensus target price of $12.50, suggesting a potential upside of 70.07%.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 6.96%.
+Given Viemed Healthcare’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Viemed Healthcare is more favorable than its peers.

 Profitability

-This table compares Viemed Healthcare and its competitors’ net margins, return on equity and return on assets.
+This table compares Viemed Healthcare and its peers’ net margins, return on equity and return on assets.

 |Net Margins